-Each regional commission may under such a system receive a financial contribution towards the operating cost of the regional force, in an amount that would lie, say, between 80 percent and 120 percent of that cost.
-If a given regional commission, and the corresponding regional police force, operates to the satisfaction of the governments of most nations, as well as their citizens, it should be able to count on receiving 120 percent of the operating expenses, i.e., the commission should be able to count on making a profit, in the amount of 20 percent of the operating expenses.
+Each regional commission may under such a system receive a financial contribution toward the operating cost of the regional force, in an amount that would lie, say, between 80 per cent and 120 per cent of that cost.
+If a given regional commission, and the corresponding regional police force, operates to the satisfaction of the governments of most nations, as well as their citizens, it should be able to count on receiving 120 per cent of the operating expenses, i.e., the commission should be able to count on making a profit, in the amount of 20 per cent of the operating expenses.

-In contrast to this, if the governments of many nations or their citizens were to hold that the commission of a given region abuses the power with which it is invested, they might divert their dues to other regions and the dues received by the "offending" commission could fall to 80 percent of the operating expenses of the regional force.
+In contrast to this, if the governments of many nations or their citizens were to hold that the commission of a given region abuses the power with which it is invested, they might divert their dues to other regions and the dues received by the "offending" commission could fall to 80 per cent of the operating expenses of the regional force.
 Thus if many people were to hold that the commission in charge of a given region abuses the power with which it is invested, that commission would suffer a financial loss.

-Under the system described above, the financial loss would be limited to 20 percent of the operating costs of the regional police and it would not be possible to cut off completely the financial support of the regional police force, even if a substantial majority of nations, and their citizens, were to disapprove of the conduct of that regional force.
+Under the system described above, the financial loss would be limited to 20 per cent of the operating costs of the regional police and it would not be possible to cut off completely the financial support of the regional police force, even if a substantial majority of nations, and their citizens, were to disapprove of the conduct of that regional force.